-What is dialysis, exactly?
+What is dialysis?

-|I get a new kidney!
-Most effective treatment (needs a donor)||Machine pumps blood out of your body, cleans, then returns it||Cleansing fluid flows into your abdomen and filters waste products from your blood|
+|Receive a new kidney from a donor||Machine pumps blood out of the body, cleans, then returns it||Cleansing fluid flows into the abdomen and filters waste products from the blood|

 Your health care provider will provide you with information in regards to each modality.
 There are many factors which guide the decision making process including family support, age, other medical problems, primary kidney problem and compliance.

 A kidney transplant will eliminate the need for dialysis and assume the role of ones native kidney – the only difference here is that one needs to take immunosuppressive medications to prevent our body from rejecting the kidney.
 Keep in mind not all patients are eligible and for those that are they wait for years on the transplant list.
 Since getting a transplant is a long process (unless you have a living donor) most patients end up using one or both forms of dialysis.

 What ‘Opting Out’ of Dialysis Means